 Sew it right

 Place the underlayers onto the back of the body.
 Pin from the right side.
 In this project the red fabric must not reach the edges of the heart, because those edges will frayed.
-But if you are making something where all side seams are sewn inwards, like a pillow case, then the underlayers can be placed to cover the whole body piece.
+But if you are making something where all side seams are sewn inwards, like a pillow case, then the underlayers can be placed to cover the whole body piece including the edges.

-Now stitch all layers along the marked lines.
+Now stitch through all the layers between the marked lines.
 Remember, the marked lines – are the rips-to-be, so the stitching must be next to them, not on them.
 In my case I am making two rips, so I will make three stitches, so that each rip is secured on both sides.

-The stitching lines are parallel, about 1 cm apart and it is best done in the same color thread as the top fabric.
+The stitching lines are parallel, about 1 cm apart and it is best done in the same colour thread as the top fabric.

-With a seam ripper (or manicure scissors) rip through the fabric right in the middle between the stitching lines.
+With a seam ripper (or manicure scissors) rip through the top fabric right in-between the stitching lines.
 Then rip through the next layer, but DO NOT CUT THE LAST BOTTOM LAYER !!!!!!